-The Covid-19 (C-19) pandemic has raised familiar arguments about the relative merits of digital payments versus cash transfers in times of humanitarian crisis.
-The Bank for International Settlements recently warned against the risk of discrimination and social fragmentation in a paper about C-19 and the Future Of Payments in which they spoke of a widening ‘payments divide’ between those with access to digital payments and those without.
-Meanwhile, the policy of most humanitarian organisations is to default to mobile money, pre-paid debit cards, or electronic vouchers.
+The Covid-19 (C-19) pandemic has raised familiar arguments about the relative merits of digital payments versus Money in physical form such as banknotes and coins.
+More transfers in times of humanitarian crisis.
+The Bank for International Settlements recently warned against the risk of discrimination and social fragmentation in a See Banknote paper.
+More about C-19 and the Future Of Payments in which they spoke of a widening ‘payments divide’ between those with access to digital payments and those without.
+Meanwhile, the policy of most humanitarian organisations is to default to mobile From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More, pre-paid debit cards, or electronic vouchers.
 But the justifications for these approaches are founded on a number of fundamental misperceptions about how cash works for society, especially societies in crisis.

 The first is the belief that cash is not an integrated part of the digital payments mix.
 It is.
 The SEEP Network’s statement on C-19 of 16th April calls for members of the Markets-in-Crisis D-Group to support critical market systems by including shifts to digital payments mechanisms for vendors.
 But this is just not realistic, at least not in the short term, as the settlements infrastructure in most developing countries is not reliable enough to make this viable.
 Almost all so-called ‘digital’ transfers require cashing-out at some point in the payments cycle because merchants don’t have access to the electronic point-of-purchase, mobile transfer apps or banking platforms required to process them.
 Conveniently forgotten in ‘lessons learned’ from the various Ebola crisis in West Africa and DRC between 2014 and 2020 is that over 90% of digital payments were partially or completely converted to cash.
 It’s the same with the mobile payments platform, M-Pesa in Kenya.
 Digital transfers are only one part of the value chain.
 The process of ‘cashing out’ is not automatic; it involves the private sector and government working together to guarantee the money supply.
-Getting it wrong can lead to liquidity and inflationary challenges.
+Getting it wrong can lead to Describes the extent to which assets or rights can be converted into cash without causing a significant decrease in the asset’s price.
+Accordingly, liquidity is often inversely proportional to the profitability of the asset and involves the trade-off between the selling price and the time needed to convert it to cash.
+In finance, cash is considered the most liquid asset and cash is sometimes used as a synonym for liquidity (e.g. cash reserves; cash pooling…).
+More and inflationary challenges.
 With the exception of the World Bank, the aid sector is almost completely absent when planning this aspect of the cash cycle.

 Second is the misperception that cash somehow contributes to the transmission of disease.
-Electronic forms of payment are increasingly being recommended, the inference being that cash is dirty and unhygienic.
+Electronic forms of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More are increasingly being recommended, the inference being that cash is dirty and unhygienic.
 In a guidance note dated 7thApril 2020, the Global Health Cluster advised that, “Where possible, contactless electronic or mobile payments should be the preferred option.”
-Back in 2014, the cash consultancy, Currency Research, investigated whether this sort of advice was valid.
+Back in 2014, the cash consultancy, The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More Research, investigated whether this sort of advice was valid.
 Then, as now, their meta-analysis of peer-reviewed research demonstrated that cash is no more harmful than other commonly used forms of payment, including debit cards and mobile phones.
 Although some central banks disinfected, incinerated or quarantined banknotes as a safety measure during this C-19 crisis, the Centers for Disease Control in the US, the Koch Institute in Germany and a host of academic papers agree that, “While pathogens can persist on banknotes for some days, the probability of disease transmission by banknotes has no material significance.”
 As the evidence clearly shows, transacting with cash poses no greater risk than when using debit cards or mobile phones , especially when partnered with hand hygiene.

 Third is that those who have little option but to use cash face financial exclusion if access to cash is limited.
 According to the World Bank’s Findex database, nearly half (48%) of the world’s adult population either cannot or has not made a digital transaction in the past twelve months.
-Linked to this is a growing body of evidence that easy access to short-term, high interest digital loans through mobile phones means that countries across Sub-Saharan Africa and South America now face a looming indebtedness crisis which ends up financially excluding the very people who would benefit most from financial inclusion.
+Linked to this is a growing body of evidence that easy access to short-term, high interest digital loans through mobile phones means that countries across Sub-Saharan Africa and South America now face a looming indebtedness crisis which ends up financially excluding the very people who would benefit most from A process by which individuals and businesses can access appropriate, affordable, and timely financial products and services.
+These include banking, loan, equity, and insurance products.
+While it is recognised that not all individuals need or want financial services, the goal of financial inclusion is to remove all barriers, both supply side and demand side.
+Supply side barriers stem from financial institutions themselves.
+They often indicate poor financial infrastructure, and include lack of ne...
+More.

 Fourth, reducing access to cash increases poverty by reducing access to markets.
 This has direct consequences for human health in terms of reduced nutritional status, educational attainment and access to health services, all of which negatively impact life expectancy owing to the fact that there is an empirical relationship between health and per-capita income.

-Fifth, digital payments accrue single-use fees to the remote service provider, thereby removing the financial multiplier effect in local markets afforded by cash which, according to the Overseas Development Institute, can more than double purchasing power.
+Fifth, digital payments accrue single-use fees to the remote service provider, thereby removing the financial In economics, the multiplier effect refers generally to the increase in final income arising from a new injection of spending.
+Applied to cash assistance it refers to the indirect effects of cash assistance, whereby increased expenditure by recipients contributes to income growth for non-recipients, expansion of markets for local goods, or increased demand for services.
+The ‘economic multiplier’ is the estimated number by which a change in some other component of aggregate demand is multipli...
+More in local markets afforded by cash which, according to the Overseas Development Institute, can more than double purchasing power.
 This makes cashless interventions significantly less cost-effective for donors in terms of outcomes achieved .

 Meanwhile, we have to recognise that financial service providers, mobile network operators and a host of intermediaries benefit from any boom in digital payments.
-As Currency Research puts it, “The current pivot away from physical currency has become, for some, more ammunition in the long-standing war on cash that’s been waged for years by the big payments players.”
+As Currency Research puts it, “The current pivot away from physical currency has become, for some, more ammunition in the long-standing The expression refers to various policies by governments and campaigns run by other stakeholders, including providers of alternative payment instruments, aimed at reducing or at abolishing the use of cash altogether.
+This includes for instance the withdrawal of high‐denomination banknotes or restrictions on cash transactions as well as spreading misinformation on the usage and properties of cash.
+More that’s been waged for years by the big payments players.”
 Billions of dollars in profits hinge on whatever policy statement regulatory authorities issue, including those of international aid agencies, the Global Clusters they co-lead, and representative bodies such as the Better Than Cash Alliance.

 We also have to remember that cash is a preferred contingency measure in times of crisis.
 It is universal; it does not discriminate; it involves little in the way of infrastructure; it is trusted; it is free of private and political interference; and it works .
 This helps explain why, according to Cash Essentials, a think tank, cash use in Europe, the US and many other places around the world is surging faster now than it did following the global financial crisis of 2008.